Kale Chips are a healthy alternative to a potato chip snack. And you can also use the same technique to make these Baked Spicy Swiss Chard Chips.

 Confession time: I am not a big fan of the bitter green.
 But, I have to admit that whether you snack on kale chips or chard chips, it is definitely a flavorful and healthy snack.
 And, on the plus side, it doesn’t smell like dead fish, like the dried seaweed my sweet daughter loves to snack on.

 Since you only use the leaves for the chard chips, don’t throw out the chard stems.
 Check out this recipe from Cookistry on how to make Pickled Chard Stems!
+You can also chop up the stems and add them to Pickled Chard Stems or any other favorite soup.

 So grab a bowl and snack on, my friends!